yaqwsx/PcbDraw/doc/pcbdraw.md

 - `--filter` take a comma separated list of components and show only them
 - `--shrink` take a border in millimeter and shrink the canvas to the actual board + component size
+- `--resistor-values` take a comma seperated colon delimited key-value pairs for manually setting a resistor's value, used for throughole resistors's band.
+For example, "R1:10k,R2:470 1%"
+- `--resistor-flip` take comma seperated list of throughole resistors to flip

 ## Breaking change in PcbDraw > v0.6